World Triathlon: International structure

+Russian suspension

 In response to the 2022 Russian invasion of Ukraine, Europe Triathlon said that it strongly supported the decision of the International Olympic Committee and World Triathlon to exclude Russian and Belarusian athletes and officials from organised European events, and to not organise international events in Russia or Belarus.

+In April 2026, the Executive Board of World Triathlon has decided to allow Russian junior and youth athletes, as well as para-athletes, to participate in international competitions in the respective categories under their national flag, with the national anthem, and with full national insignia.

 Development

 World Triathlon has an ongoing effort to develop the sport especially outside of Europe and English speaking countries.
 One method is through development grants such as the recent one to the African Triathlon Union, with most of the money to national federations allowing for support of organize events, as well as funding for athlete, coach and Technical Officials courses.
 Another is athlete scholarships to be given to young athletes that have shown talent but who need more support than their developing National Federation can give, allowing them to perform at an international level, the end goal of these scholarships is the athletes performing for their county at the Olympic games.
 One global development is the introduction of certifications for coaching and technical officials meaning that important events will be contested at the high level.